pinarkaymaz6/OddOccurrencesInArray/README.md

 expected worst-case time complexity is O(N);
 expected worst-case space complexity is O(1), beyond input storage (not counting the storage required for input arguments).
 Copyright 2009–2018 by Codility Limited.
 All Rights Reserved.
 Unauthorized copying, publication or disclosure prohibited.

-This solution gives the right output.
-However, it has a time complexity of O(N**2).
-It may have the right solution however expected performance has not been met.
-Yet.'

-Codility Test Restults

-assume n is the number of elements in the input array;
-medium random test n=100,003                            running time: >7.00 sec., time limit: 1.09 sec. big random test n=999,999, multiple repetitions         running time: >14.00 sec., time limit: 8.05 sec. big random test n=999,999                               running time: >19.00 sec., time limit: 13.23 sec.